- Practice Areas

 While some cases do go to trial, the majority of truck accident cases settle out of court.
 There are many advantages to settling a case out of court, and it’s important to understand why so many cases are resolved this way.

-When a truck accident case is taken to court, it can take several months or years to reach a verdict.
-During this time, there are costs associated with having an attorney and any experts who may need to be consulted throughout the process.
+When a truck accident case is taken to court in South Carolina, it can take several months or years to reach a verdict.
+During this time, there are costs associated with having an experienced attorney and any experts who may need to be consulted throughout the process.

 This could include expert witnesses who can help build your case for damages, which requires payment.